Why Do Dogs Lick Their Paws? 6 Causes Explained

 #5: Boredom or Separation Anxiety

 When your best friend isn’t snoozing or happily spending the day by your side, they’re probably waiting for you to come home.
-Boredom and separation anxiety could lead to excessive licking as well as other unhealthy habits including barking, digging, or destructive chewing.
+Boredom and separation anxiety could lead to excessive licking as well as other unhealthy habits including barking, digging, scratching their bed, or destructive chewing.

 Give your pooch access to items that will help them feel comfortable when they’re home alone, such as their favorite blanket or a fun dog chew toy.
 These objects will discourage your dog from licking paws excessively and keep them entertained.